 The boy complained of an ear infection in 2014.
 The parents claimed that the infection was not properly diagnosed or treated and that it spread to the boy’s brain.
 The family argued that the laboratory failed to evaluate laboratory samples and return the results of their tests in a timely fashion.
 The requests for the tests specified “STAT” status, which means that the tests were to be completed and results returned to the treating physician within two hours.
 The test results were not sent to the doctors for six days.
 The infection eventually caused swelling in the brain, which led to extensive paralysis.

-Anyone who has experienced an injury or lost a loved one to an error by a health care provider may wish to consult a lawyer who is experienced in handling malpractice cases.
-A knowledgeable attorney can provide helpful advice on the strength of the case and the likelihood of recovering damages from the parties who may have been involved.
+Anyone who has experienced an injury or lost a loved one to an error by a health care provider may wish to consult a lawyer who is experienced in handling medical malpractice cases.
+A knowledgeable Cleveland personal injury attorney like Joseph T. Joseph, Jr. of the Joseph Law Groupcan provide helpful advice on the strength of the case and the likelihood of recovering damages from the parties who may have been involved.

 3690 Orange Place - Suite 175

 Youngstown/Akron | 330-797-0481

 Southeast Ohio | 740-212-8180